Akhier/DragonheartedCode/2014/May/Making of a Simple Roguelike - Part 0 The Designing.md

 &nbsp;&nbsp;&nbsp;I have been on the cusp of making a roguelike for a long time now.
 As of Late I have mostly been stuck at redesigning my map generator over and over.
-My most complete attempt was a couple years ago for a 7drl and it failed because of early design choices.
+My most complete attempt so far was a couple years ago for a 7drl and it failed because of early design choices.
 This basically means I could have avoided it if I had planned ahead and so this time around I will do so.

 &nbsp;&nbsp;&nbsp;To start let's layout what the game will be like overall.